 Working with clinical negligence law firms

 We receive support from a small number of clinical negligence law firms and work with them on projects of mutual benefit.
-We do not directly market their services to our supporters or beneficiaries and do not receive referral fees.
+We do not receive referral fees.

 The authorisation levels for accepting donations or contracts are given below.
 They reflect our financial control measures i.e. sign off for expenditure.
 It is important to note that ultimate responsibility for all decisions, even where the decision making has been delegated to staff, rests with the Trustees.

 All prospective supporters will be reviewed and a decision made as to whether to proceed before an approach is made.
-For unsolicited donations, a decision should be sought as soon as is practically possibly (24 hours) and preferably before the donation is banked.
+For unsolicited donations, a decision should be sought as soon as is practically possible and preferably before the donation is banked.

 Special consideration should be given to all truly anonymous donations (i.e. where we have no idea of the source) and any anonymous donations over £10,000 should be referred directly to the Board of Trustees due to the potential risk of money laundering.
 Anonymous donations over £25,000 need to be reported to the Charity Commission.